-The SEL model builds off of the SE and starts at $25,265, almost $2,000 less than the previous-generation SEL model — though that model was powered by the optional 1.8-liter engine, which isn't available for 2019.
+The SEL Volkswagen Jetta model builds off of the SE and starts at $25,265, almost $2,000 less than the previous-generation SEL model — though that model was powered by the optional 1.8-liter engine, which isn't available for 2019.
 The SEL model adds LED projector headlights, rain-sensing wipers, an auto-dimming rearview mirror, customizable 10-color wraparound ambient lighting, a 10.25-inch configurable digital cockpit display, a BeatsAudio system with eight speakers and a subwoofer, and an 8-inch multimedia screen.
-Additional standard safety and driver assistance features include adaptive cruise control, high-beam assist and an active lane-keeping system.
+Additional standard vehicle safety and driver assistance features include adaptive cruise control, high-beam assist and an active lane-keeping system.

-The topline SEL Premium starts at $27,795 and adds standards like 17-inch two-tone aluminum-alloy wheels, the R-Line rear bumper, foglights, side mirrors with integrated turn signals, model-specific leather seats, ventilated front seats, a power driver's seat with memory functionality and power lumbar, and navigation.
+The top-of-the-line SEL Premium trim starts at $27,795 and adds standards like 17-inch two-tone aluminum-alloy wheels, the R-Line rear bumper, foglights, side mirrors with integrated turn signals, model-specific leather seats, ventilated front seats, a power driver's seat with memory functionality and power lumbar, and navigation.
 VW says the Cold Weather Package — which includes a heated steering wheel, rear seats, windshield-wiper park and washer nozzles, along with remote start — will be added as standard equipment mid-model year.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.